Tequila, Jalisco: Tequila tourism

 The Tequila Route as a tourist destination was created in 2006 and the Tequila Express were created with the aim of promoting the tourism of Tequila into the neighboring municipalities of El Arenal, Amatitán, Magdalena and Teuchitlan, which also contain important tequila facilities, as well as cultural and archeological attractions.
 Both also go through the vast blue agave fields that were recently named a World Heritage Site.
 The Tequila Route was created and is supervised by the Consejo Regulador del Tequila, which regulates the production and authenticity of the liquor produced here.
 Other attractions on the route include archeological sites, old mansions and opal and obsidian mines.
 The archeological sites primarily belong to a culture known as the Guachimontones located in the municipalities of Teuchitlan and Magdalena.
 In a number of the old hacienda/distilleries, visitors are invited to try their hand at some of the aspects of tequila making, such as cutting the spines off the agave plant.
 Most of these haciendas also have tasting rooms and restaurants.
 Along the route is the Tequila Volcano.

 The Tequila Express is a train for tourists that has been in operation since 1997.
 On Saturdays and Sundays this train takes passengers through tequila country, accompanied by live mariachi music and bilingual guides to the Hacienda San José del Refugio.
 Another guided tour is Tequila Adventure, which shuttle people in vans to the distilleries of la Cofradía and Mundo Cuervo.

-The Mexican National Tequila Fair is held every year from 30 November to 12 December.
-It includes parades, charreadas (Mexican rodeos), cock fights, serenades with mariachis, and firework displays.

-Tequila has also been famous for being the prime setting in the Televisa telenovela Destilando Amor, starring Angélica Rivera and Eduardo Yáñez.